youngquan/goldenmask/README.md

 1 directory, 3 files

-# 用生成的 .so 文件替换原始的 py 文件
+# Use Cython to generate .so file and replace the source python file
 $ goldenmask -i -l 2 yourpythonfile.py
 All done! ✨ 🍰 ✨